Unlocking Potential of Google Sheets QUERY Function in Excel: 6 Examples

 2. Can I use the same syntax and parameters in the QUERY function in Excel as in Google Sheets?

 The syntax and parameters used in the QUERY function are specific to Google Sheets and are not directly applicable to Excel.
-When using alternative functions in Excel, you will need to refer to the documentation and syntax guidelines for those functions.
+When using alternative functions in Excel, you must refer to the documentation and syntax guidelines.

 3. Are there any specific examples or use cases where the QUERY function in Excel is particularly useful?